teivah/cracking/README.md

 * Make sure to not be blocked on a wrong hypothesis
 * Draw a situation currently and after
 * Sum of integers may give a long
+* Exercices with an array, test if a solution is applicable if the array was sorted

 ## Java